Get cold feet

 People experience fear before jumping off a diving board for the first time, getting married (not necessarily for the first time) or giving a presentation in front of a live audience.

-That’s what happens when you get cold feet; you are afraid to do something that you at first wanted to do.
+That’s what happens when you get cold feet; you are afraid to do something you initially wanted to do.

 It’s easy for me to say it, but you have to push through the fear, overcome the anxiety and conquer the trepidation by not thinking about what could happen but what you will do.